 Cat Wilson lives between South East Coast Australia and Casablanca, Morocco.
 You would be hard pressed to find two places further apart, either geographically or culturally.

 Her desire for broad and varied experience is also evident in the history of her practice.
 She began her creative life in the theatre working as a freelance director and dramaturg.
 In the last ten years she has shifted from live performance into video and new media work.
 In even more recent times she has begun working with traditional alternative photography techniques, creating prints using cyanotype chemistry with hand drawn negatives.

-After a successful career as a television writer and published author, Susan Borowitz picked up a camera for the first time in 201, immediately feeling both transported by and at home with a new medium by which she could tell stories.
+After a successful career as a television writer and published author, Susan Borowitz picked up a camera for the first time in 2011, immediately feeling both transported by and at home with a new medium by which she could tell stories.
 Although a devotee of travel street photography, Susan primarily works on conceptual narrative series, often employing self-portraiture.
-Her images have been exhibited in New York, Greenwich CT, Berlin and in 2018, Barcelona and are in private collections in New York and California.
+Her images have been exhibited in New York, Greenwich CT, Berlin and Barcelona and are in private collections in New York, New Jersey and California.

 Born in France, I graduated in philosophy and started photography seven years ago, after a master's degree in photography and contemporary art at Paris Saint-Denis University (France).

 I then begin to work as a professional photographer assistant, for the French artist Christophe Beauregard, and as a photographer trainer.
 I actually animate workshops especially for children and people suffering from trisomy and autism.

 These professional activities have certainly influenced my artistic work together with the passion for depicting people, whatever their social and psychological background are.